 Marguerite Carmel Mills

-When she isn't making maps, Mills is a housing activist advocating for the rights of unhoused neighbors in the Twin Cities.
-She can also be found exploring wild and underground places, drawing, painting, or pole dancing.
+When they aren't making maps, Mills is a housing activist advocating for the rights of unhoused neighbors in the Twin Cities.
+They can also be found exploring wild and underground places, drawing, painting, or pole dancing.